yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/upgrade/_index.md

 type: indexpage
 ---

-Keep YugabyteDB Anywhere up to date for the latest fixes and improvements, and to be able to [upgrade your universes](../manage-deployments/upgrade-software/) to the latest version of YugabyteDB.
+Keep YugabyteDB Anywhere (YBA) up to date for the latest fixes and improvements, and to be able to [upgrade your universes](../manage-deployments/upgrade-software/) to the latest version of YugabyteDB.
 You cannot upgrade a universe to a version of YugabyteDB that is later than the version of YugabyteDB Anywhere.

-You can upgrade YugabyteDB Anywhere (YBA) using the following methods:
+You can upgrade YBA using the following methods:

 | Method | Using | Use If |
 | :--- | :--- | :--- |